 And we frosted it the only way we know how – with oodles of cream cheese frosting.
 Yes please!

-- It’s soft, tender and full of flavour
+- Tender texture: This cake boasts a soft, tender texture and is full of flavour.

 Our Small Batch series has been going strong since last year’s lockdown, and I’m still getting loads of requests for more 6-inch cake recipes.
 After nailing a small Chocolate Fudge Cake (ah yes please) and a perfect Vanilla Cake, a tiny Carrot Cake was next on my list.